omrq-ad/omrq-ad/README.md

 In that sense, OMRQ is both a detection framework and an evaluation framework for **dynamic adversarial robustness**.

-## Current Limitations
-The project also has limitations:

-- plausibility constraints depend on domain knowledge,
-- oracle feedback is assumed noise-free,
-- some auxiliary benchmarks contain legacy artifacts,
-- repeated co-evolution adds computational overhead,
-- and the current theory provides local insight rather than full convergence guarantees for the complete non-stationary triadic loop.

 ## Future Directions
 Promising next steps include: